Dillon Casey

-The CW action-thriller television series Nikita.
+The CW's action-thriller television series Nikita.

 Early life

-Casey was born in Dallas, Texas and raised in Oakville, Ontario.
+Casey was born in Dallas, Texas, and raised in Oakville, Ontario.
 His father, Richard, is a urologist, and his mother, Patrice, is an image consultant.
 After graduating from Oakville Trafalgar High School, Casey graduated from McGill University with a Bachelor of Science degree in 2005, and earned a Master of Economics degree from the University of Toronto.

 Career

-He moved to Toronto to return to his roots and was chosen to play the role of Trevor Lemonde in a short running CBC show called MVP.
+Casey moved to Toronto to return to his roots and was chosen to play the role of Trevor Lemonde in a short running CBC show called MVP.
 The show garnered attention for the actor, putting him on a giant billboard in his underwear in Times Square.

 Casey relocated to Los Angeles, California for his career in January 2009.
 Over the next few years he attained guest roles on shows including Warehouse 13 and The Vampire Diaries and recurring roles on Valemont, Being Erica, and Skins.

 In July 2011, Casey appeared as Brad in a notable episode of Torchwood: Miracle Day, titled "Dead of Night".

 In 2011, he was cast as Navy SEAL Sean Pierce in the action show Nikita.
 Casey's part was initially intended to be a short term recurring role, but was upgraded to a series regular.
 He obtained his first lead role for the movie Creature which was released in September 2011 and was unsuccessful at the box office.
 In 2012, Casey was cast in The Vow, which was successful at the box office as the fourth-highest weekend debut of 2012.

 Casey starred in the 2013 digital series Backpackers, and in the 2014-15 TV drama Remedy.

-In 2016, he guest starred in Marvel's Agents of S.H.I.E.L.D., appearing in the episodes 4,722 Hours and Maveth as astronaut Will Daniels and HYDRA Inhuman Hive.
+In 2016, he guest-starred in Marvel's Agents of S.H.I.E.L.D., appearing in the episodes "4,722 Hours" and "Maveth" as astronaut Will Daniels and Hydra Inhuman Hive.